-The Tax Court proposes to eliminate the requirement in Rule 202(d) that counsel appointed by the Court to assist in the investigation or prosecution of disciplinary allegations or in conjunction with reinstatement proceedings of a practitioner shall be a resident of or practice in the same Federal judicial circuit as the practitioner.
+The Tax Court amends Rule 202(d) to eliminate the requirement that counsel appointed by the Court to assist in the investigation or prosecution of disciplinary allegations or in conjunction with reinstatement proceedings of a practitioner shall be a resident of or practice in the same Federal judicial circuit as the practitioner.
 The current Rule presents a practical problem for the Court in terms of locating counsel in the same judicial circuit as the practitioner facing disciplinary action.
-The other proposed amendments provide primarily reorganization of the Rules and removal of archaic language.
+The other amendments provide primarily reorganization of the Rules and removal of archaic language.